hash-org/hashc/README.md

 # The Hash Programming language

+The Hash Programming Language compiler and standard library sources.

-## Run
+## Action list

-- Using the command `cargo run hash`.
-This will compile, build and run the program in the current terminal/shell.
+- Write a nice and welcoming README in order to not scare off any newcomers.